-I will confess that I am getting weary of all the controversy around the subject of breastfeeding and bottle/formula feeding and the stress, distress and harm it causes but it is too important to ignore.
+I will confess that I am getting weary of all the controversy around the subject of breastfeeding and bottle/formula feeding and the stress, distress and harm it causes, but it is too important to ignore.

-The issue become got so confused and emotive that it just goes round and round, fuelled by misunderstandings and defensiveness from all sides….and nothing is ever resolved.
+The issue has become got so confused and emotive that it just goes round and round, fuelled by misunderstandings and defensiveness from all sides….and nothing is ever resolved.